-A faction starts an engagement by focusing.
-Do this by selecting a single hex within the illumination radius of at least one friendly, unspent air or naval unit that has a weapon capable of striking at least one enemy or neutral unit currently present in the selected hex.
-For air drop purposes only (6.457), a faction can declare a focus against an empty hex in order to enable an airdrop in that hex.
+A nation starts an engagement by focusing.
+Do this by selecting a single enemy occupied hex within the illumination radius of at least one friendly, unspent air or naval unit that has a weapon capable of striking at least one enemy unit currently present in the selected hex.
 Given those stipulations, units that are spent, or lacking an appropriate weapon with sufficient range cannot be used to declare a focus hex.
 A qualifying unit can declare a focus hex and mark it with a focus marker; that's the one with a cross hair in a hexagon.
-The faction declaring focus (initiating an engagement) is the "attacker" while the targeted faction (or factions) is/are the "defender."
+The nation declaring focus (initiating an engagement) is the "attacker" while the targeted nation (or nations) is/are the "defender."